inayasf01-glitch/Hands-On-Projects/AI/ArchiGuard-AI/README.md

-# 🚨 Enterprise Change Alert Workflow
+# 🛡️ ArchiGuard AI

-## 📡 Automated Enterprise Architecture Change Monitoring & Alerting
+## 🤖 Automated Enterprise Architecture Compliance Auditor

-Enterprise Change Alert Workflow is a Python-based automation prototype designed to monitor technology architecture files, detect changes, extract relevant metadata, classify architectural changes, evaluate potential impact, and generate structured alerts.
+ArchiGuard AI is a Python-based proof-of-concept that uses generative AI to evaluate unstructured technology architecture proposals against defined enterprise technology standards.

+The system transforms an architecture proposal into a structured compliance assessment containing an overall compliance decision, standard-by-standard evaluation, supporting evidence, identified violations, remediation recommendations, and review limitations.

-The project demonstrates how automation and AI-assisted analysis can reduce manual effort in enterprise architecture change monitoring by transforming file changes into structured, reviewable information.
+The project demonstrates how AI and automation can reduce repetitive manual effort in enterprise architecture review while producing consistent and documented results.

 ---

 # 📋 Project Overview

-Enterprise architecture environments frequently contain large collections of architecture documentation, system descriptions, and technology artifacts.
+Enterprise architecture proposals often contain large amounts of unstructured technical information that must be reviewed against organizational technology and security standards.

-Manually monitoring these artifacts for changes can become repetitive and difficult to scale.
+Manually performing these reviews can require significant time and can result in inconsistent documentation.

-This project explores a lightweight automated approach:
+ArchiGuard AI explores an automated approach:

-Architecture Files → Change Detection → Metadata Extraction → Change Classification → AI-Assisted Review → Standards Validation → Alert Generation
+Architecture Proposal → Python Compliance Engine → Enterprise Technology Standards → Gemini AI → Compliance Evaluation → Markdown Compliance Report

+The prototype reads architecture proposals, evaluates them against a defined set of enterprise technology standards, and automatically generates a structured compliance report.

-The goal is not to replicate a production enterprise architecture platform, but to demonstrate the underlying concepts of:
+The goal is not to replace enterprise architects or governance professionals.

-- Change monitoring
-- Event-driven automation
-- Metadata extraction
-- Change classification
-- AI-assisted architecture review
-- Technology standards validation
-- Structured alert generation
-- Automated documentation
-- Dashboard-based visibility
+Instead, the project demonstrates how generative AI can assist with repetitive architecture-review and documentation activities while keeping the evaluation structured and reviewable.

 ---

 # 🎯 Project Objectives

-The project was developed to explore how enterprise architecture teams could automate repetitive monitoring and review activities.
+The project was developed to explore how generative AI and Python automation could support enterprise architecture governance workflows.

 The primary objectives were to:

-1. Detect changes to monitored architecture files.
+1. Process unstructured technology architecture proposals.
-2. Determine which files were newly created or modified.
-3. Extract useful metadata from changed files.
-4. Classify the type of architectural change.
-5. Apply AI-assisted analysis to architectural information.
-6. Validate changes against defined technology standards.
+2. Evaluate proposals against defined enterprise technology standards.
-7. Generate structured change alerts.
-8. Maintain machine-readable alert and state records.
-9. Provide a simple dashboard for reviewing generated information.
+3. Use generative AI to assist with architecture compliance analysis.
+4. Extract supporting evidence from architecture proposals.
+5. Identify potential standards violations.
+6. Generate remediation recommendations.
+7. Identify areas requiring additional human review.
+8. Produce structured compliance reports automatically.
+9. Create a repeatable architecture review workflow.
+10. Demonstrate AI-assisted documentation automation.

 ---

-# 🏗️ Workflow Architecture
+# 🏗️ Architecture

-Monitored Architecture Files
+Architecture Proposal
         ↓
-Change Detection
+Python Compliance Engine
         ↓
-Metadata Extraction
+Enterprise Technology Standards
         ↓
-Change Classification
+Gemini AI
         ↓
-AI-Assisted Architecture Review
+Compliance Evaluation
         ↓
-Standards Validation
-        ↓
-Alert Generation
-        ↓
-JSON + HTML Artifacts
-        ↓
-Dashboard Visibility
+Markdown Compliance Report

+The Python compliance engine manages the workflow, loads the defined enterprise standards, processes architecture proposals, sends the relevant analysis to Gemini, and generates structured Markdown compliance reports.

 ---

-# 🔄 Project Evolution
+# 🔄 Project Workflow

-The project was designed around a modular architecture so that individual stages of the workflow could be developed and tested independently.
+ArchiGuard AI follows a repeatable architecture-review pipeline.

-## Stage 1 — File Monitoring
+## Stage 1 — Architecture Proposal

-The system maintains a collection of architecture files that represent technology systems or platforms.

-Example monitored artifacts include:

-- API Gateway architecture
-- Customer platform architecture
-- Legacy reporting architecture

-The system tracks file state so that subsequent executions can determine whether an architecture artifact has changed.
+The system receives an unstructured technology architecture proposal.

-## Stage 2 — Change Detection

-The workflow compares the current state of monitored files with previously recorded file information.

-This allows the system to identify:

-- New files
-- Modified files
-- Previously observed files

-## Stage 3 — Metadata Extraction

-When a change is detected, the system extracts relevant information from the architecture artifact.

-The metadata provides structured context for subsequent classification and review.

-## Stage 4 — Change Classification

-Detected changes are categorized to provide a more structured representation of the architectural modification.

-This creates a transition from a raw file-level event into information that can be reviewed by an architecture workflow.

-## Stage 5 — AI-Assisted Architecture Review

-The workflow can apply generative-AI analysis to architectural information to assist with interpretation and review.

-The AI-assisted component demonstrates how generative AI could support architecture teams by helping analyze technology changes and surface relevant considerations.

-## Stage 6 — Standards Validation

-The architecture information is evaluated against defined technology standards.
+The proposal contains technical information that must be evaluated against the organization's defined standards.

-This introduces a governance-oriented component into the workflow rather than treating file changes as isolated events.

-## Stage 7 — Alert Generation

-The workflow generates structured alert information containing the results of the change analysis.

-The generated information can then be reviewed through the project's dashboard and stored artifacts.
+The prototype includes multiple test proposals representing different compliance conditions.

 ---

+## Stage 2 — Standards Loading

+The compliance engine loads a defined set of enterprise technology standards.

+These standards establish the criteria used during the architecture evaluation.

+The current prototype evaluates five standards:

+- Customer data encryption
+- Legacy database integration
+- Business continuity and disaster recovery
+- Centralized identity and access management
+- Security audit logging

+---

+## Stage 3 — Automated Processing

+The Python application processes the architecture proposal and prepares the information for AI-assisted analysis.

+This creates a repeatable processing pipeline rather than requiring each proposal to be manually reviewed and documented.

+---

+## Stage 4 — Generative-AI Analysis

+Gemini AI analyzes the architecture proposal against the defined enterprise standards.

+The AI-assisted analysis identifies:

+- Evidence supporting compliance
+- Potential violations
+- Areas requiring additional review
+- Relevant architecture considerations

+The project uses generative AI as an analytical assistant within a structured workflow.

+---

+## Stage 5 — Compliance Evaluation

+Each enterprise technology standard receives an individual assessment.

+The system evaluates whether the proposal:

+- Satisfies the standard
+- Violates the standard
+- Requires additional review

+The resulting assessments are combined into an overall compliance status.

+---

+## Stage 6 — Compliance Decision

+The system produces an overall architecture compliance status.

+The supported outcomes are:

+- PASSED
+- FAILED
+- NEEDS REVIEW

+This provides a concise summary of the architecture proposal's overall compliance state.

+---

+## Stage 7 — Automated Documentation

+The results are automatically written into a structured Markdown compliance report.

+Each report contains:

+- Overall Status
+- Executive Summary
+- Standards Evaluation
+- Evidence
+- Assessment
+- Violations
+- Remediation
+- Review Limitations

+This demonstrates how AI-assisted analysis can be combined with documentation automation.

+---

 # ⚙️ Core Components

-## 1. Change Monitoring
+## 1. Architecture Proposal Processing

-Monitors defined architecture files and maintains file-state information between workflow executions.
+Processes unstructured technology architecture proposals as the input to the compliance workflow.

 Purpose:

-- Detect architectural documentation changes
-- Maintain historical file state
-- Identify files requiring review

-## 2. Metadata Extraction

-Extracts structured information from architecture artifacts.

-Purpose:

-- Convert unstructured file information into usable metadata
-- Provide context for downstream analysis
+- Provide architecture information for evaluation
-- Support consistent processing
+- Support repeatable processing

-## 3. Change Classification

-Determines the category or nature of a detected architecture change.

-Purpose:

-- Structure change information
-- Support downstream review
-- Improve alert organization

-## 4. AI-Assisted Architecture Review

-Uses generative-AI analysis as part of the architecture review workflow.

-Purpose:

-- Assist with interpretation of architectural information
-- Surface potential architecture considerations
-- Demonstrate AI-assisted enterprise technology workflows

-## 5. Standards Validation

-Evaluates architectural information against defined technology standards.

-Purpose:

-- Introduce governance considerations
-- Identify potential standards-related issues
-- Support repeatable architecture review
+- Allow different architecture scenarios to be tested

-## 6. Alert Generation

-Creates structured records describing detected architectural changes and their associated analysis.

-Purpose:

-- Produce actionable review information
-- Maintain machine-readable records
-- Support dashboard visibility

 ---

-# 📊 Generated Artifacts

-The workflow produces several structured artifacts.

-## alert_log.json

-Stores generated change-alert information in JSON format.

-This provides a machine-readable representation of detected events and their associated analysis.

-## file_state.json

-Maintains information used by the monitoring process to determine whether architecture files have changed.

-## dashboard.html

-Provides a browser-based representation of generated architecture-change information.

-Together, these artifacts demonstrate how a monitoring workflow can transform file-level events into structured, reviewable information.
+## 2. Enterprise Technology Standards

+Provides the defined standards against which architecture proposals are evaluated.

+The current standards cover:

+- Customer data encryption
+- Legacy database integration
+- Business continuity and disaster recovery
+- Centralized identity and access management
+- Security audit logging

+These standards provide a consistent evaluation framework for the prototype.

 ---

+## 3. Python Compliance Engine

+The Python application coordinates the compliance-review workflow.

+It:

+- Loads architecture proposals
+- Loads enterprise technology standards
+- Sends analysis requests to Gemini
+- Processes AI-generated evaluations
+- Generates compliance reports
+- Stores the resulting documentation

+This creates the automation layer connecting the architecture proposal, AI analysis, and final report.

+---

+## 4. Generative-AI Analysis

+Gemini provides the generative-AI component used to analyze architecture proposals.

+The AI-assisted workflow is designed to evaluate technical information against defined standards and return structured findings.

+This demonstrates a practical application of generative AI beyond conversational use cases.

+---

+## 5. Compliance Evaluation

+The system organizes the AI-assisted analysis into standard-by-standard evaluations.

+Each evaluation includes:

+- Compliance status
+- Evidence
+- Assessment

+This provides greater transparency than relying only on a single overall AI-generated conclusion.

+---

+## 6. Remediation Recommendations

+When standards are not satisfied, the generated report identifies violations and provides remediation recommendations.

+This allows the output to move beyond simply identifying a problem and toward documenting possible next steps.

+---

+## 7. Review Limitations

+The system also records areas where additional information or human review may be required.

+This is important because architecture governance decisions can depend on information that may not be present in an unstructured proposal.

+The prototype therefore explicitly documents review limitations rather than presenting every AI-generated conclusion as definitive.

+---

+# 📊 Compliance Report Structure

+Each generated report follows a consistent structure.

+## Overall Status

+Provides the final compliance decision:

+- PASSED
+- FAILED
+- NEEDS REVIEW

+## Executive Summary

+Provides a concise explanation of the architecture's overall compliance condition.

+## Standards Evaluation

+Provides an individual assessment for each defined enterprise technology standard.

+Each standard includes:

+- Status
+- Evidence
+- Assessment

+## Violations

+Documents standards that were not satisfied.

+## Remediation

+Provides recommended actions for addressing identified violations.

+## Review Limitations

+Documents information gaps, assumptions, or areas where additional review may be required.

+---

+# 🧪 Test Cases

+The project includes test architecture proposals designed to demonstrate different compliance outcomes.

+## Proposal 01 — Compliant Architecture

+Expected result:

+PASSED

+The proposal satisfies all five defined enterprise technology standards.

+The resulting compliance report documents the supporting evidence and provides a standard-by-standard assessment.

+---

+## Proposal 02 — Non-Compliant Architecture

+Expected result:

+FAILED

+The proposal contains multiple standards violations and an area requiring additional review.

+The generated report identifies the violations and provides remediation recommendations.

+This test case demonstrates that the system can distinguish between compliant and non-compliant architecture scenarios.

+---

+# 🔍 Example Standards

+ArchiGuard AI currently evaluates the following five enterprise technology standards.

+## 1. Customer Data Encryption

+Evaluates whether customer data is appropriately protected through encryption.

+## 2. Legacy Database Integration

+Evaluates how legacy database systems are integrated with newer architecture components.

+## 3. Business Continuity and Disaster Recovery

+Evaluates whether the proposed architecture addresses resilience and recovery requirements.

+## 4. Centralized Identity and Access Management

+Evaluates whether identity and access management are handled through centralized mechanisms.

+## 5. Security Audit Logging

+Evaluates whether security-relevant activity is appropriately logged and available for review.

+---

 # 🖥️ Interactive Demonstration

-The project includes a Streamlit-based interface that provides visibility into the workflow.
+The project includes a Streamlit-based interface for demonstrating the automated compliance-review process.

-The interface presents the workflow as a sequence of stages:

-Monitor → Detect → Metadata → Classify → Review → Validate → Alert

-The interface allows the workflow to be executed from a single interface and provides visibility into the generated results.
+The interface allows an architecture proposal to be processed through the compliance workflow and displays the resulting assessment.

-The demonstration shows the complete process from architecture-file monitoring through automated change detection and alert generation.
+The demonstration presents:

+- Overall compliance status
+- Executive summary
+- Standard-by-standard evaluation
+- Compliance findings
+- Violations
+- Remediation recommendations
+- Review limitations
+- Compliance report output

+The interface provides a visual representation of the AI-assisted architecture compliance workflow.

 ---

 # 📁 Project Structure

-Enterprise-Change-Alert-Workflow
+ArchiGuard-AI
 │
-├── alerts/
-│   ├── alert_log.json
+├── inputs/
-│   ├── dashboard.html
+│   ├── proposal_01_compliant.txt
-│   └── file_state.json
+│   └── proposal_02_non_compliant.txt
 │
-├── monitored_files/
-│   ├── api-gateway_v3.txt
+├── outputs/
-│   ├── customer_platform_v2.txt
+│   ├── proposal_01_compliant_compliance_*.md
-│   └── legacy_reporting_v1.txt
+│   └── proposal_02_non_compliant_compliance_*.md
 │
+├── standards/
+│   └── enterprise_tech_standards.md
+│
 ├── src/
-│   ├── ai_architecture_review.py
-│   ├── change_alert.py
-│   ├── change_classifier.py
-│   ├── dashboard.py
-│   ├── metadata_parser.py
-│   └── standards_validator.py
+│   └── compliance_engine.py
 │
+├── app.py
+├── requirements.txt
+├── .env.example
 └── README.md

 ---